5 from 3 votes

 Ingredients to make creamy smoked haddock in the oven laid out on a pale blue background and labeled with arrows

-The main ingredients that make this creamy smoked haddock recipe fantastic are the following.
+The main ingredients that make these smoked haddock recipes fantastic are simple and affordable, here’s what you’ll need:

-When making smoked haddock recipes like this one, I love using single cream to poach the fish.
+• Single Cream: When making smoked haddock recipes like this one, I love using single cream to poach the fish.
 It helps increase the flavour in the recipe.
 You can also use half and half for this dish.
+I use cream in quite a few of my recipes, like this Creamy Rice with Garlic & Parmesan.

 See the recipe card for full information on all ingredients and quantities.